marvinborner/bruijn/readme.md

 difference of the syntax of expressions is the usage of square brackets instead of λs (e.g. `[[1 0]]` instead of λλ10).

-You can use any function that you've previously defined.
+You can use any function that you’ve previously defined.
 You can also overwrite previously defined functions.
 The environment gets interpreted from bottom to top (starting at `main`).